 We perform our annual impairment review of goodwill in our fiscal fourth quarter or when a triggering event occurs between annual impairment tests.
-We did not recognize any impairment for fiscal year 2015 or 2016 as a result of our impairment tests.
-Given that we did not have recorded goodwill until our fiscal fourth quarter of 2014, no impairment tests were required to be completed in fiscal 2014.
+Based on our qualitative assessments over our single reporting segment, we did not recognize any impairment for fiscal year 2015, 2016 or 2017.

-Intangible assets are comprised primarily of client list acquisitions and are reported net of accumulated amortization on the Consolidated Balance Sheets.
-Client relationships use the straight-line method of amortization over an accelerated nine year time frame, while the non-solicitation agreements uses the straight-line method of amortization over two to three year life of the agreements.
-Amortization expense associated with our intangible assets was \$0.1 million, \$0.9 million and \$1.5 million during the years ended June 30, 2014, 2015 and 2016, respectively.
+Intangible assets are comprised primarily of client list acquisitions and are reported net of accumulated amortization on the consolidated balance sheets.
+Client relationships use the straight-line method of amortization over an accelerated nineyear time frame, while the non-solicitation agreements uses the straight-line method of amortization over two to three year life of the agreements.
+Amortization expense associated with our intangible assets was \$0.9 million during the year ended June 30, 2015 and \$1.5 million during the years ended June 30, 2016 and 2017.
 We test intangible assets for potential impairment when events or changes in circumstances indicate that the carrying value of such assets may not be recoverable.
-There were no such events or changes in circumstances during the years ended June 30, 2014, 2015 and 2016.
+There were no such events or changes in circumstances during the years ended June 30, 2015, 2016 or 2017.